5hubham5ingh/WallWiz/README.md

 ## Future Plans

-- Add support for browsing online wallpapers directly from the terminal.
+- Support for other terminal emulators that supports kitty graphic protocol.

 ## License